-Most research articles published in Computational Molecular Biology are organized into the following sections: Title page (Title and byline, Author(s) and affiliation(s), Abstract, Keywords, Introduction of the corresponding author), Background, Results, Discussion, Materials and Methods, Authors' contributions, Acknowledgments, References, Figure Legends, and Tables.
+Most research articles published in Journal of Mosquito Research are organized into the following sections: Title page (Title and byline, Author(s) and affiliation(s), Abstract, Keywords, Introduction of the corresponding author), Background, Results, Discussion, Materials and Methods, Authors' contributions, Acknowledgments, References, Figure Legends, and Tables.
 Manuscripts should be easy to read and their contents presented clearly, with line number and page number.
-Figures and Tables should be put on the end of Text (or listed as Supplementary File), each page for one Figure/Table.
+Figures and Tables should be put at the end of Text (or listed as Supplementary File), each page for one Figure/Table.
 Click HERE to download a standard manuscript preparation.

 1. Title and byline

 A title gives the reader a clear idea of what the article is about.
 It should be brief, novel and informative, which could invite readers' interest.
 The usual limit for title is less than 25 words.
 Abbreviations and acronyms, including those for gene and protein names, should be avoided in titles.
 Common names are allowed for major model systems (maize, rice, yeast).
 Latin names should be used for all organisms that have no widely accepted common name.

 2. Author(s) and affiliation(s)

 Authorship should be limited to those who have contributed substantially to the work.
 Please note the corresponding authors and their e-mails.
 Chinese authors' English name should be written in Chinese spell with the first letter of the family name and surname in capital, without hyphen between family name.
 For foreign authors, their given names should be shortened to initials followed by a dot between characters.
 The authors' institution should be written below their names.